ytong24/register-renaming/README.md

 - **Functionality:** Ensures committed operations free up resources and maintain system integrity.
 - **Testing:** Confirm the correct functioning of the commit process, updates in RegMap and RegFile, and ptags freeing.

-<h2>License</h2>
+## License
-This Project is under license from MIT. <br>
-Made by Yan Tong and Yinyuan Zhao for CSE 228A - Agile Hardware Design
+This Project is made by Yan Tong and Yinyuan Zhao for CSE 228A - Agile Hardware Design